Creating an Employee Learning and Development Program

 Fortunately, it’s not as complex as one would expect to add learning and development technology to any organization.
 Creating a corporate culture that treats learning as positive and necessary for success is only part of the equation.
 Learning and development must become part of the operational focus of the organization, with clear pathways of skills laid out for every job type.

-Integrate resources for learning and development in the workplace: Select a learning and development vendor to provide the types of courses and tutorials that will support job skills needed in the work environment.
+Select a learning and development vendor to provide the types of courses and tutorials that will support job skills needed in the work environment.
 Provide access to learning opportunities for all employees and encourage them to reach certain milestones in their careers.
 Make employee training a part of the normal personnel budget.
-Explore LMS that are mobile friendly so that employees can learn on-the-go.
-Train supervisors and team leads how to access these systems so they can then transfer this knowledge to employees.
+Explore LMS that is mobile-friendly so that employees can learn on-the-go.
+Train supervisors and team leaders how to access these systems so they can then transfer this knowledge to employees.

 Over time, measure the results, failures, and successes of your learning and development program to tweak it and improve things for the future.